Coronia/Phobos/docs/New-or-Enhanced-Logics.md

   - `ReduceSWTimer.Percent` determines the value of reduced timer based on a percentage of its `RechargeTime`.
 Set it to negative value for an increment.
 The effect is calculated with `ReduceSWTimer.Frames` together.
   - `ReduceSWTimer.AffectHouses.Target` determines which houses' targets could be considered valid.
   - `ReduceSWTimer.AffectHouses.SW` determines which houses' superweapons could be changed.
+  - `ReduceSWTimer.AffectTypes` determines specific TechnoTypes to be considered as valid targets.
+If any valid TechnoTypes are listed, then only matching objects will be targeted.
+  - `ReduceSWTimer.IgnoreTypes` determines specific TechnoTypes to be never considered as valid targets.
   - `ReduceSWTimer.MaxAffect` determines the maximum amount of timer change for each detonation.
   - `ReduceSWTimer.Max.UseRechargeTime` determines whether the timer could exceed its `RechargeTime` after detonation.
   - `ReduceSWTimer.Max.Frames` determines the maximum values of the timer after detonation in frames.
 The effect will be overriden by `ReduceSWTimer.Max.UseRechargeTime`.